Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ## Understand Configuration Files

-Once you have finished installing, it's important that you understand how OA can be configured.
-Please see the [OpenAnnotate Configuration Guide](https://github.com/tsgrp/OpenAnnotate/wiki/OA-Configuration-Files) for more information.
+Once you have finished installing, it's important that you understand how AEV can be configured.
+Please see the [Alfresco Enterprise Viewer Configuration Guide]({% link enterprise-viewer/latest/config/files.md %}) for more information.

-## OpenAnnotate Integrations
+## Alfresco Enterprise Viewer Integrations

 Also, don't forget to configure the integrations with Webtop/FirstDoc, HPI, D2, CARA: